This post originally appeared on VICE UK.

 There is a strong common bond between people who may have had similar experiences growing up—i.e. coming out and being discriminated against—and the unity around drug taking and dancing in clubs is amplified by these collective emotions.
 Measham points out that academics have compared the unifying intensity, hedonism, and liberation in gay clubs to the spirituality and escapism of historical "dances of death," rituals used to cope with pain and plague in the medieval era.

 The more shit people go through, the more willing they are to take risks and do impulsive things, which in the context of the gay club scene means experimenting with drugs and sex.
 Gay clubs offer a more important role for their guests than their straight equivalents, because the stakes are higher.

 "Gay men, historically, have had their lives, recreation, and sex associated with risk and danger and disentitlement," says David Stuart, head of substance use at 56 Dean Street, a charity helping gay drug users in London's Soho.
 "Communities do inherit historical and communal trauma, a kind of mass post-traumatic stress disorder (PTSD).
 The most common symptom of PTSD is experiencing a constant sense of danger and risk."

 It's this context in which chemsex grew, being not only a representation of the dark side of this hedonism, but an indicator that gay club culture is dying a death.

-"There is spin we are all party animals having a fantastic time, but my experience is many of us are repressed, stressed and self-medicating with drugs," says Matthew Todd, editor of Attitude magazine.
-"In my twenties, going to [London venues] Fridge and Astoria seemed more happy.
-Now, it's more intense, harder and more sexual."
+"There is spin we are all party animals having a fantastic time, but my experience is many of us are repressed, stressed, and self-medicating with drugs," says Matthew Todd, editor of Attitude magazine.
+"In my 20s, going to [London venues] Fridge and Astoria seemed more happy.
+Now, it's more intense, harder, and more sexual."

 Now, it seems, those days are well and truly over.